 Polyarticular juvenile idiopathic arthritis: Clinical manifestations and diagnosis

-Polyarticular juvenile idiopathic arthritis (formerly called polyarticular onset juvenile rheumatoid arthritis) is a subset of juvenile idiopathic arthritis (JIA) that is defined by the presence of more than four affected joints during the first six months of illness .
-In the new nomenclature, this disease, which comprises 20 to 30 percent of patients with JIA, is included in the group termed "childhood polyarthritis."
+Polyarticular juvenile idiopathic arthritis (formerly called polyarticular onset juvenile rheumatoid arthritis [JRA]) is a subset of juvenile idiopathic arthritis (JIA) that is defined by the presence of more than four affected joints during the first six months of illness .
+In the revised nomenclature, this disease, which comprises 20 to 30 percent of patients with JIA, is included in the group termed "childhood polyarthritis."
 (See "Classification of juvenile arthritis".)

-The clinical manifestations and diagnosis of polyarticular JIA will be reviewed here.
-The management of polyarticular JIA and systemic and oligoarticular JIA are discussed separately.
-(See "Polyarticular juvenile idiopathic arthritis: Management" and "Systemic juvenile idiopathic arthritis: Clinical manifestations and diagnosis" and "Oligoarticular juvenile idiopathic arthritis".)
+The clinical manifestations, diagnosis, course, complications, and prognosis of polyarticular JIA are reviewed here.
+The treatment of polyarticular JIA is discussed separately.
+(See "Polyarticular juvenile idiopathic arthritis: Treatment".)

 - Criteria for the classification of juvenile rheumatoid arthritis.
 Bull Rheum Dis 1972; 23:712.